sourcegraph/handbook/content/departments/cloud/technical-docs/multi-region/index.md

 1. Austrialia (Sydney) - `australia-southeast1`

-If you have a customer that would strongly prefer a different region (regulations, latency) please let us know in #ask-cloud.
+If there's a specific need (regulations, latency) to support regions other than the ones listed above please let us know in #ask-cloud.

 ## Storing data outside of deployment region